 Tell us about Cooper Lodge

-When fully established, we are going to be the first co-ed House at Teddies.
+When fully established, we are going to be one of the first two co-ed Houses at Teddies – Sing’s will also start to welcome girls in the Autumn.
 Other schools have pioneered this very successfully in recent years and it is great that we are planning to offer the same opportunity here.

 What are you most looking forward to about creating a new House community?

 So many societies, clubs, institutions and professions in this country are welcoming both men and women to live, work and mix together these days in ways that would have been unthinkable a generation ago; I am delighted that we are following this trend.
 Good behaviours are learned, and we have some way yet to go as a society before we all sufficiently respect each other’s space and right to live, thrive and develop friendships as we choose.

 Teddies is already playing a very positive and important role in that respect, and I hope that the new House will play a role in extending that progress we are making.
 I hope that it will feel an extension of the families of the pupils in it, and an extension of mine and those of the other staff on the team there too.